Andrew G. Clark

-Andrew G. Clark (born 1954) is an American population geneticist.
+Andrew Galen Clark (born 1954) is an American population geneticist.
 He is currently Jacob Gould Schurman Professor of Population Genetics in the Department of Molecular Biology and Genetics and a Nancy and Peter Meinig Family Investigator at Cornell University.
 He is the current head of the Graduate Computation Biology field.
 He is also co-director of Cornell's Center for Comparative and Population Genomics and a member of a working group for the National Human Genome Research Institute.

 Career

 Clark received a Bachelor of Science from Brown University in 1976, followed by a Ph.D. in population genetics from Stanford University in 1980.
 He then worked as a postdoctoral researcher at Arizona State University and the University of Aarhus, before joining the faculty of Penn State University's Department of Biology.
 Since 2002, he has been a professor at Cornell University.

 He was elected a fellow of the American Association for the Advancement of Science in 1994, and a member of the National Academy of Sciences in 2012.
 Clark's laboratory group researches genetic variation and adaptation using both human data and the laboratory model Drosophila melanogaster.